Suppression of errors in collectively coded information: Experimental model

-Extension of VCG strands was driven by thermal cycling with Bst DNA Polymerase (Large Fragment, NEB M0275), using 10–30 cycles of alternating denaturation ($80~^\circ\mathrm{C}$) and annealing/extension ($35~^\circ\mathrm{C}$), followed by a final enzyme deactivation step at $90~^\circ\mathrm{C}$ for 10 minutes.
-Notably, {no new oligomers are supplied to this system}; extension is initiated by overlap-driven annealing of partially complementary VCG strands (Supp.
-Sec.
-III).
-Gel electrophoresis confirmed that initial 25-nt VCG strands were extended incrementally over cycles, {with products reaching a length of 45-nt by cycle 10}, and further reaching ~60-nt by cycle 20, with gel profiles remaining unchanged through cycle 30 (Fig.~\ref{fig:experiment}E).
-Duplexes up to ~45 bp ($T_\mathrm{m} = 80~^\circ\mathrm{C}$) likely remain partially meltable during cycling, allowing strand reshuffling and continued extension, whereas ~60 bp duplexes ($T_\mathrm{m} = 82~^\circ\mathrm{C}$) are too stable to denature, halting further growth.
+Extension of VCG oligos was driven by thermal cycling with Bst DNA Polymerase (Large Fragment, NEB M0275), using 10--30 cycles of alternating denaturation ($80~^\circ\mathrm{C}$) and annealing/extension ($35~^\circ\mathrm{C}$), followed by a final enzyme deactivation step ($90~^\circ\mathrm{C}$) for 10 minutes.
+Notably, {no new oligomers are supplied to this system}; extension is initiated by overlap-driven annealing of partially complementary VCG oligos (Supp.~Sec.~III).
+Gel electrophoresis confirmed that initial 25~nt VCG oligos were extended incrementally over cycles, {with products reaching a length of $\sim$45~nt by cycle 10}, and further reaching $\sim$60~nt by cycle 20, with gel profiles remaining unchanged through cycle 30 (Fig.~\ref{fig:experiment}D).
+Duplexes up to 45~bp ($T_\mathrm{m} = 80~^\circ\mathrm{C}$) likely remain partially meltable during cycling, allowing oligo reshuffling and continued extension, whereas ~60~bp duplexes ($T_\mathrm{m} = 82~^\circ\mathrm{C}$) are too stable to denature, halting further growth.
+We refer to this final state as `pool stasis'.

-To quantify the relative amplification of wildtype and mutant strands, we used sequence-specific qPCR with forward primers that selectively bind either the wildtype or mutant sequence, combined with a shared reverse primer (Fig.~\ref{fig:experiment}C, Supp.
-Sec.
-IV).
-Two aliquots from each thermocycled sample were analyzed in parallel using both primer sets, allowing independent quantification of wildtype and mutant strand concentrations (Fig.~\ref{fig:experiment}D–E).
+To quantify the relative amplification of wildtype and mutant alleles, we used sequence-specific qPCR with forward primers that selectively bind either the wildtype or mutant sequence, combined with a shared reverse primer (Fig.~\ref{fig:experiment}C, Supp.~Sec.~IV).
+Two aliquots from each thermocycled sample were analyzed in parallel using both primer sets, allowing independent quantification of wildtype and mutant allele concentrations (Fig.~\ref{fig:experiment}D–E).
 Ct values were determined from the qPCR amplification curves and converted into absolute concentrations using standard curves generated from known DNA concentrations included in the same qPCR run.
-Control experiments confirmed that the qPCR assay reliably quantifies each strand with high specificity and within the relevant concentration range (Supp.~Fig.~2).
+Control experiments confirmed that the qPCR assay reliably quantifies each allele sequence with high specificity and within the relevant concentration range (Supp.~Fig.~S1).